Rock Creek Cemetery: History

 The cemetery was first established in 1719 in the British colonial Province of Maryland as a churchyard within the glebe of St. Paul's Episcopal Church within the Rock Creek Parish.
 Later, the vestry decided to expand the burial ground as a public cemetery to serve the city of Washington, D.C., which had acquired the cemetery within its boundaries as established in 1791.
 The cemetery was formally recognized and established through an Act of Congress in 1840.

 An expanded cemetery was landscaped in the rural garden style, to function as both a cemetery and a public park.
 It is a ministry of St. Paul's Episcopal Church, Rock Creek Parish, with sections for St. John's Russian Orthodox Church and St. Nicholas Orthodox Cathedral.

 The park-like setting of Rock Creek Cemetery has several notable mausoleums, sculptures, and tombstones.
 The best known is the Adams Memorial, a contemplative, androgynous bronze sculpture seated before a block of granite that was created by Augustus Saint-Gaudens and Stanford White.
 It marks the graves of Marian Hooper Adams and her husband, Henry Adams, and sometimes, mistakenly, the sculpture is referred to as Grief.
-Saint-Gaudens entitled it The Mystery of the Hereafter and The Peace of God that Passeth Understanding.
+Saint-Gaudens titled it The Mystery of the Hereafter and The Peace of God that Passeth Understanding.

 Other notable memorials include the Frederick Keep Monument, the Heurich Mausoleum, the Hitt Monument, the Hardon Monument, the Kauffman Monument that is known as The Seven Ages of Memory, the Sherwood Mausoleum Door, and the Thompson-Harding Monument.